Protect Your Business with Cyber Liability Insurance Coverage

 There is some overlap between the first-party and third-party coverage, so it’s important for anyone considering cybersecurity insurance options to read up and learn more about what each of these coverage types would mean for them.

-But there are still many that believe cyber liability insurance is not needed.
+But there are still many who believe cyber liability insurance is not needed.

 After all, a data breach report by Verizon found that only 20 percent of small businesses offered cyber liability coverage back when it was conducted.

-Many believed that their general liability policy was sufficient protection against any potential data breaches.
+Many believed that their general liability coverage was sufficient protection against any potential data breaches.

-However, not all liability policies will provide sufficient coverage – those specific to traditional accidents (such as workers’ compensation) likely wouldn’t cover incidents resulting from cyber threats.
+However, not all liability programs will provide sufficient coverage – those specific to traditional accidents (such as workers’ compensation) likely wouldn’t cover incidents resulting from cyber fraud.

 With the advancement of technology, especially around artificial intelligence, modern businesses, cyberattacks have become more common than ever.